UNIQUE-Students/UNIQUE-Students.github.io/index.md

 4:05--4:15 Welcoming remarks (Presentation of the UNIQUE Student Affairs Committee)

-4:15--4:30 Talk 1: **Motahareh Pourrahimi** (McGill University): _Developing a general-architecture ANN-based model of visual search in primates_

-4:30--4:45 Talk 2: **Naga Karthik** (Polytechnique Montréal): _Automatic Segmentation of Brain and Spinal Cord Lesions across Pathologies_
+4:15--4:30 Talk 1: **Naga Karthik** (Polytechnique Montréal): _Automatic Segmentation of Brain and Spinal Cord Lesions across Pathologies_

-4:45--5:00 Talk 3: **Hamza Abdelhedi** (UdeM): _Exploring Neural Representations in Artificial and Biological Systems during Face Recognition: Insights from MEG and CNN_
+4:30--4:45 Talk 2: **Hamza Abdelhedi** (UdeM): _Exploring Neural Representations in Artificial and Biological Systems during Face Recognition: Insights from MEG and CNN_

-5:00--5:15 Talk 4: **Eric Elmoznino** (UdeM): _Measuring the Complexity and Compositionality of Representations_
+4:45--5:00 Talk 3: **Eric Elmoznino** (UdeM): _Measuring the Complexity and Compositionality of Representations_

-5:15--5:30 Talk 5: **Kira Dolhan** (McGill University)
+5:00--5:15 Talk 4: **Kira Dolhan** (McGill University): _Assessing the Prognostic Value of Functional Brain Network Motifs for Patients with Coma and Disorders of Consciousness in the Intensive Care Unit Undergoing Varying Levels of General Anesthesia_

-5:30--5:45 Closing remarks and discussion
+5:15--5:30 Closing remarks and discussion

-5:45--7:00 Networking and food 😃
+5:30--7:00 Networking and food 😃

 ---